 Would you like to increase your income without working more?

 I would.
-In fact, I did that – today my income is twice what it used to be eight years ago in 2013.
+In fact, I did that – today, my income is nearly three times what it used to be in 2013.

-On average, we earn less than men, we invest less than men and we live longer than men.
-Until relatively recently, we women exchanged looking after grandchildren and general household help for care in our old age.
+On average, we earn less than men, invest less than men, have no passive income stream, and live longer than men.
+Until relatively recently, we women swapped looking after grandchildren and general household help for care in our old age.
 This time is gone, my dears.
-In today’s fragmented world we are on our own and must take ensure that our final years in this realm are not marred my poverty, deprivation and lack of care.
+In today’s fragmented world, we are on our own and must ensure that our final years in this realm are not marred by poverty, deprivation and lack of care.
+The best way to do that is to make extra money now, even if we must learn some new skills.

-We must solve the PROBLEM and learning what to do so we could increase our income seems to me as a good place to start.
+We must solve the PROBLEM, and learning how to increase our income seems a great way to do it.

 #1.
 Prioritise Your Education